-If a borrower defaults on their loan, again provided there are sufficient funds available in the Reserve Fund, the Reserve Fund will immediately repay the principal and any interest owing on that loan to the applicable investor(s), with the loan closed and moved into debt collection.
-Squirrel Money will manage the collection efforts to recover that debt from the borrower with any subsequent collections of defaulted or arrears amounts being refunded back into the Reserve Fund.
+If a borrower defaults on their loan and it is written off, again provided there are sufficient funds available in the Reserve Fund, the Reserve Fund will immediately repay the principal and any interest owing on that loan to the applicable investor(s), with the loan closed and moved into debt collection.
+Squirrel Money will manage the collection efforts to recover that debt from the borrower with any subsequent collections of written-off or arrears amounts being refunded back into the Reserve Fund.

 What happens if the Reserve Fund is depleted?